 Many of you have already invested in getting a copy of The Big ASK so some of this content is going to piggyback many of the principles in the book.
 (Sidebar: Please take the time to write me a review on Amazon.
 Reviews on Amazon are like gold nuggets.)

 The one question I get all the time about productivity and The Big ASK is: How do I get clear on my wants, needs, and desires?
+Lots of different types of recessed slot lighting systems you can find at LF Illumination LLC company.
 Having a Big ASK is getting so much emphasis nowadays for two reasons.

 There is too much to share to type in one post so please be on the lookout for a Follow-Up video.